Zami77/Arduboy_RPS/README.md

 # Arduboy_RPS
-Basic rock,paper, scissors game for the arduboy when you have started a match use the left,up, and right buttons to select your choice, then press A or B to start the match.
+A simple Rock, Paper, Scissors game written in C for the Arduboy.
+This was a fun project I worked on and I'm appreciative of graphics created by Luis T.